uppedtrout/Better-config/README.md

 thus far ignored by twentieth-century, mainstream consciousness.
 The results of any experimentation with this book, as well as practical suggestions concerning its rituals, are welcomed by the publishers.
-BIBLIOGRAPHY & SUGGESTED READING LISTDownloaded from www.holybooks.com (by no means complete, but representative. alphabetically by author) Name Book Published
+BIBLIOGRAPHY & SUGGESTED READING LIST
+(by no means complete, but representative. alphabetically by author) Name Book Published
 Bernhard,